-The American College of Obstetricians and Gynecologists (ACOG) is a non-profit educational and professional organization with more than 58,000 members.
+The American College of Obstetricians and Gynecologists (ACOG) is a non-profit educational and professional organization with more than 58,000 members, including more than 1800 members in the Commonwealth of Pennsylvania and the State of New Jersey.
 ACOG's members represent approximately 90% of all board-certified obstetricians and gynecologists practicing in the United States.
-As the leading professional association for physicians who specialize in the healthcare of women, ACOG supports access to comprehensive contraceptive care and contraceptive methods as an integral component of women's health care and is committed to encouraging and upholding policies and actions that ensure the availability of affordable and accessible contraceptive care and contraceptive methods.
+As the leading professional association for physicians who specialize in the healthcare of women, ACOG supports access to comprehensive contraceptive care and contraceptive methods as an integral component of women's health care and is